Freedom Counselling

 Client’s Testimonial (with permission)

-We may have experienced growing up in a household where a parent suffered with a mental health issue, such as anxiety or depression, a parent who drank too much or was angry and critical.
-We may have experienced childhood neglect, abuse, poverty, divorce, bereavement and loss.
-All these different life events can leave a deep wound in us that is in need of healing.
-We all hold conscious and unconscious memories from our past, which often impacts the way we live, driving our thoughts, feelings and behaviours today.
+We may have grown up in environments where a parent struggled with mental health issues, such as anxiety or depression, or where a parent dealt with anger, criticism, or substance misuse.
+Some may have experienced childhood neglect, abuse, poverty, divorce, bereavement, or significant loss.
+These life experiences can leave deep emotional wounds in need of healing.
+Both conscious and unconscious memories from our past can significantly influence the way we live today, driving our thoughts, emotions, and behaviors.

-If you need help with relationship issues or are struggling with your mental health, please get in touch with me at Freedom Counselling today.
+If you need help with relationship issues or are struggling with your mental health, please get in touch with Freedom Counselling today.

 I look forward to hearing from you!